Rachith-H/VSDsquadron_FPGA_mini/TASK - 4/README.md

 <details>
-  <summary> STEP - 4 : Hardware Implementation on VSDSQUADRON FPGA MINI </summary>
+  <summary> STEP - 4 : Hardware Implementation on VSDsquadron FPGA MINI  Board </summary>

 ### Overview
-The final stage of the project involved deploying the integrated RISC-V processor and timer IP on FPGA to validate system functionality in real hardware.
-This step focuses on verifying the interaction between software and hardware beyond simulation, ensuring correct execution, peripheral control, and observable outputs.
+The final stage of the project involved deploying the integrated RISC-V processor and timer IP on the provided FPGA to validate system functionality in real hardware.
+This step focuses on verifying the interaction between software and hardware beyond simulation, ensuring correct execution, peripheral control, and visual outputs.

 ---